Nyaradzo Mashayamombe

-Nyaradzo 'Nyari' Mashayamombe (born 1980) is a Zimbabwean women's and human rights activist and campaigner, a media entrepreneur, and a part-time recording afro-jazz singer and poet.
+Nyaradzo 'Nyari' Mashayamombe is a Zimbabwean women's and human rights activist and campaigner, a media entrepreneur, and a part-time recording afro-jazz singer and poet.
 She is the founding executive director of Tag A Life International Trust (TaLI), an advocacy organization that promotes girls' and young women's rights and empowerment in Zimbabwe.
 Nyari is also the founder and CEO of Identities Media Holdings, a company that produces content that is featured on the only free to air national television station in Zimbabwe (ZBC TV) and on social media.
 As a recording artist, Nyari has released three studio albums.

 Biography

-Nyari was born and grew up in Shurugwi, a small rural town in the Midlands Province in Southern Zimbabwe.
-She is the youngest of eight siblings.
-She attended primary and secondary school in Shurugwi.
 Nyari holds a Master of Science degree in Development Studies from the Women's University in Africa.